ND Filters for Autel EVO Nano by FORFOCUS

 ND4 2 f-stops 25% Minor reduction in brightness

-In case you opt for a too-high ND value, there will be too much blur or you will need to compensate with a higher ISO value (grainy results).
+If you opt for a too-high ND value, there will be too much blur, or you will need to compensate with a higher ISO value (grainy results).

 Without ND Filter